 My recent watercolors are of my favorite subjects, flowers and the children of Haiti.
 I paint with vibrant colors using many transparent layers to show the mysterious depth of the center of a flower; my favorite part of the flower, and the twinkle in the eyes of a Haitian child who has seen so much suffering yet still has joy in his heart.
 These things inspire me and I need to paint them.
 Simply put; I paint beauty and joy.

 Marni Maree is honored to be one of the first group of recipients of the Arts Council of Fairfax County’s Strauss Fellowships for Visual Arts.

 Marni’s vibrant watercolors represent her love for drawing, desire to create beauty and her inner joy.
 Her favorite subjects to paint are flowers and scenes from her travels to the West, Greece, Spain and Haiti.
 In Haiti, she is able to find much joy in the children living in extreme poverty and chaos.
 She wants to capture that spirit and share their stories on paper.
 She wants to celebrate the beauty of a flower and make it impossible for you to ignore it.

 Marni earned her BFA in Fashion Illustration from Moore College of Art and Design in Philadelphia, PA.
-She worked as a freelance graphic artist after graduating but gradually transitioned to colored pencil and then to watercolors.
-Her commercial art training has been very valuable to her fine art career.
-She has recently taught herself many useful computer programs such as PhotoShop, Quicken, Web Design and more.
+She worked as a freelance graphic artist after graduating but gradually transitioned to colored pencil and then to watercolors and oils.
+She has been keeping up with technology and is creating an online course as well as teaching via Zoom during the pandemic.

-Marni has 3 children, lives and works in Springfield, VA with her husband, Ron and has adjusted to her empty nest.
+Marni has 3 grown children, lives and works in Springfield, VA with her husband, Ron.